A bright, not-too-sweet jam made from fresh summer plums.

 - Keeping half of the plums in large pieces produces a jam with nice chunks.

-- Macerating the plums a day in advance means less cook time on the stovetop, which leads to better flavor.
+- Macerating the plums a day in advance means less cooking time on the stovetop, which leads to better flavor.

 Read more: How to Make Awesome Jam From Fresh Plums